Skip to main content

 Activity timeline chart displays:

-• Success, Failed, In-Progress, and Partial Success only for restores
+• Success, Failed, In-Progress, and Partial Success for both backups and restores.

 • Activity timeline table for backup: displays specific details of backups spread across multiple backup locations and namespaces in tabular format.
 Lists individual backup activities with the following details: